Tree Preservation Orders

 If you need further guidance on applying or clarification of whether the work needs a formal application, please contact us.
 In some circumstances an exemption may apply (see below) such as for safety reasons, and we also allow certain minor works without requiring an application.
 These are outlined in the our tree policy documentsand and are also shown as diagrams in the application guidance notes.

 Register of Applications

-Please note; your application and our decision will be included in a publicly available record via this website and in certain circumstances may be copied to neighbours and other third parties.
+Please note that your application and our decision will be included in a and in certain circumstances may be copied to neighbours and other third parties.
 Local Planning Authorities are required to maintain a register of applications received, including the LPA's decision, and to make this register available to the public.

 Works urgently required for safety reasons

 It is not the intention of a TPO to keep unsafe trees, nor to prevent work that is needed in order to make a tree safe.
 There are specific exemptions within the legislation, which help to ensure works that must be done to a tree because of an imminent danger are not stopped.
 Examples are where a branch has split/broken in a gale and is hanging in the tree, or where a tree has begun to uproot and is likely to fall.

 Anyone planning to do works under this exemption should first seek the advice of a tree expert and must give us 5 working days prior written notice before carrying out the work, except in an emergency, to avoid the risk of prosecution.
 Similarly, felling of dead trees can be carried out without an application, but only after giving 5 working days prior written notice, except in an emergency (see above).
 Any work carried out in an emergency must be followed by notifying us of the work as soon as practicable after the work starts.
 Anyone carrying out work under this exemption is strongly advised to retain evidence of the emergency (for example photographs), to reduce the risk of prosecution.